tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 Extended Key Update can restore confidentiality only if the attacker no longer has access to either peer.
-If an adversary retains access to current application traffic keys and can act as an active attacker during the Extended Key Update, then the update cannot restore security unless {{exported}} is used.
+If an adversary retains access to current application traffic keys and can act as an person-in-the-middle attacker during the Extended Key Update, then the update cannot restore security.
+The interference is detectable as described in {{exported}}.

 If one of the mechanisms defined in {{exported}} is not used, the attacker can impersonate each endpoint, substitute EKU messages, and maintain control of the communication.
-When Post-Handshake Certificate-Based Client Authentication or the modified Exported Authenticator mechanism is used, the authentication messages are bound to the keys established after the EKU.
-Any modification or substitution of EKU messages therefore becomes detectable, preventing this attack.
+When Post-Handshake Certificate-Based Client Authentication or the modified Exported Authenticator mechanism is used, the authentication messages include a CertificateVerify message signed with a private key the attacker does not hold.
+Any modification or substitution of EKU messages therefore becomes detectable.

 If a compromise occurs before the handshake completes, the ephemeral key exchange, client_handshake_traffic_secret, server_handshake_traffic_secret, and the initial